 The existence of Meyer's diary became known to Bradlee, who was married to Mary Pinchot Meyer's sister Toni.
-He went to Meyer's home to break in and grab the diary after she died and found CIA Director of counter-intelligence James Angleton, who also knew Meyer, already there sawing off the lock.
+He went to Meyer's home to break in and grab the diary after she died and found CIA Director of counterintelligence James Angleton, who also knew Meyer, already there sawing off the lock.
 Meyer's husband had also been a CIA operative.

 Bradlee took possession of the diary, which has never been made public.
 It is alleged the diary was eventually given to the CIA who burned it.

-The Kennedy affair with Meyer is described as "very dangerous" by the journalist and Kennedy's close friend Charles Bartlett who stated: "This was a dangerous relationship, Jack was in love with Mary Meyer.
+Kennedy's affair with Meyer is described as "very dangerous" by the journalist and Kennedy's close friend Charles Bartlett who stated: "This was a dangerous relationship, Jack was in love with Mary Meyer.
 He was heavily smitten.
 He was very frank with me about it."

 Although the letter is undated, it is believed to be from October 1963, a month before Kennedy was assassinated.

-"Why don’t you leave suburbia for once — come and see me — either here — or at the Cape next week or in Boston the 19th.
+The letter reads: "Why don’t you leave suburbia for once — come and see me — either here — or at the Cape next week or in Boston the 19th.
 I know it is unwise, irrational, and that you may hate it — on the other hand, you may not — and I will love it.
 You say that it is good for me not to get what I want.
 After all of these years — you should give me a more loving answer than that.
-Why don’t you just say yes.
+Why don’t you just say yes."

 “It’s something you wouldn’t expect to see from a president,” he said.
 “And the fact that he didn’t send it, obviously he came to his senses.”